Hi everyone

 "A young woman returns to northern Quebec, to the remote island of her childhood, with her lover and her two friends to investigate the mysterious disappearance of her father.
 Flooded with memories, she begins to realise that going home means entering not only another place but another time.
 As the wild island exerts its elemental hold and she is submerged in the language of the wilderness, she sees that what she is really looking for is her own past."

-The only reason I finished this is because it was only 200 pages.
-But it was a struggle.
+The only reason I finished this book is because it was only 200 pages long.
+And even then, it was a struggle.

 Happy reading!